braze-inc/braze-docs/_docs/_developer_guide/customization_guides/customization_overview.md

 > Almost everything at Braze is fully customizable!
 The articles in this Customization Guide show you how to approach refining your Braze experience through a mixture of configuration and customization.
 During this process, Marketing and Engineering teams should work closely together to coordinate exactly how to customize Braze's messaging channels.

 {% alert note %}
 The Braze SDK is a powerful toolkit, but at a high level it provides two important pieces of functionality: it helps collect and sync user data across platforms to a consolidated user profile, and also handles messaging channels like in-app messages, push notifications, and Content Cards.
-The articles in the Customization Guide assume you've already gone through the [SDK implementation process][1].
+The articles in the Customization Guide assume you've already gone through the [SDK implementation process]({{site.baseurl}}/developer_guide/home).
 {% endalert %}

 At Braze, we break down customization into three different approaches based on the associated effort and level of flexibility provided.
 These approaches are referred to as "crawl", "walk", or "run."

-- **Crawl:** Take advantage of Braze's basic Content Card styling options for a quick, low-effort implementation.
+- **Crawl:** Take advantage of Braze's basic styling options for a quick, low-effort implementation.
-- **Walk:** Add some custom styling to the default Content Cards to better match your brand experience.
+- **Walk:** Add some custom styling to the default templates to better match your brand experience.
-- **Run:** Customize every part of your Content Card campaigns, from style to behavior to cross-channel connections.
+- **Run:** Customize every part of your messaging, from style to behavior to cross-channel connections.

 <style>
 table {